LaurenceHo/quasar-photo-albums/README.md

 function, S3, CloudFront and dynamoDB).
 You can use this web app to display your photos in S3 bucket and manage your photos.
 This app is supposed to be used by a small group of people (e.g. family members) so it doesn't have any user management feature.

+For the detailed tutorial, you can check [here](https://dev.to/laurenceho/a-fullstack-vuejs-photo-album-app-part-1-2bgd).

 [![Quasar][quasar]][quasar-url][![Vue][Vue.js]][Vue-url][![TypeScript][typescript]][type-url][![Vite][vite]][vite-url][![AWS][aws]][aws-url]

 ### Architecture